School Psychology Programs

 Educational Specialist Degree in School Psychology (EdS)

-An applicant to the Educational Specialist Degree (EdS) in School Psychology program must have successfully completed an undergraduate degree from a regionally accredited college or university in psychology, counseling, education or a related field with a 3.0 GPA (B) or better prior to matriculation.
+An applicant to the Educational Specialist Degree (EdS) in School Psychology program must have successfully completed an undergraduate degree from a regionally accredited college or university in psychology, counseling, education or a related field with a grade point average of 3.0 or higher prior to matriculation.

 It is expected that students enter the EdS program with adequate academic preparation to undertake graduate studies, and a knowledge base that is equivalent to an undergraduate major in psychology.
-Students entering the program must have:
+Applicants must have completed, prior to admission, the following foundational coursework:

-• 15 credits of psychology or relevant electives
+• 15 credits of psychology (or related field) coursework

 At the discretion of the Admissions Committee, students may be required to take additional prerequisite courses that would enhance their preparation for the graduate program.